ucbvislab/radiotool/README.rst

     # or export your composition as an audio file, composition.wav
     comp.export(filename="composition")

-See the documentation (coming soon!) for more detailed examples.
+See the documentation for more detailed examples (coming soon!).